 Subway tiles are rectangular ceramic or porcelain tiles with a characteristic beveled edge.
 They are typically small to medium in size, with the most popular dimensions being 3”x6”, 4”x8”, and 6”x12”.
 Their name originates from their widespread use in the New York City subway system beginning in the early 1900s.
 The easy cleaning and durability of these tiles made them ideal for the busy environment of subway stations.
 Their simple design also provided a clean and modern aesthetic that fit well with the Art Deco style popular at the time.

-The widespread adoption of glazed ceramic subway tiles in the New York City subway system in the early 1900s brought them to the forefront of American design consciousness.
-Their clean lines, simple design, and ease of maintenance resonated with the modernist movement that was gaining traction at the time.
-Architects and designers began incorporating these tiles into a variety of residential and commercial spaces, including kitchens, bathrooms, hallways, and even fireplaces.
+Building on their practicality and visual appeal, the widespread adoption of glazed ceramic subway tiles in the subway system brought them into the spotlight of American design.
+Their clean lines and simple design resonated with the modernist movement, which valued functionality and form.
+As a result, architects and designers began incorporating these tiles into various residential and commercial spaces, including kitchens, bathrooms, hallways, and even fireplaces, establishing them as a timeless design staple.

 Benefits of Using Subway Tiles for Kitchen Backsplashes